 How To Jet Ski Ride from Parry Sound to Pointe Au Baril…

 This Georgian Bay North Sea Doo Tour goes from Parry Sound north to Pointe au Baril.
-Georgian Bay has always had a special mystique, with its rugged, Group of Seven scenery.
+Georgian Bay has always had a special mystique with its rugged, Group of Seven scenery.
 It’s also a Sea-Doo rider’s and recreational boater’s paradise.
-That’s why we towed our Triton trailers to Parry Sound to cruise north among its 30,000 rugged islands, windswept shores and rock-cut channels towards Pointe au Baril Station on our self guided Sea Doo ride.
-Parking our trucks and trailers at Glenn Burney Marina, Jim Heintzman, Tim and Liz West and I launched our four Sea-Doo personal watercraft for a day of jet ski adventures on those sparkling waters.
+That’s why we towed our Triton trailers to Parry Sound.
+From there, we cruised north among its 30,000 rugged islands.
+Then, along windswept shores and rock-cut channels towards Pointe au Baril Station on our self guided Sea Doo ride.
+Parking our trucks and trailers at Glenn Burney Marina, we launched our four Sea-Doo personal watercraft for a day of jet ski adventures on those sparkling waters.

 Georgian Bay North Bay Sea Doo Tour Navigation…